murgia88/cta-refinement/README.md

-This tool implements the theory of "Compositional asynchronous timed refinement" by Massimo Bartoletti, Laura Bocchi and Maurizio Murgia.
+This tool implements the theory of "Compositional asynchronous timed refinement".

 (1) Installation instructions (Ubuntu only)
 -------------------------------------------